 - 4.8.10.
-The Stage 2 consultation was a follow up to the Stage 1 consultation and offered a final opportunity to feedback on the proposals prior to finalising the Kendal LCWIP. - 4.8.11.
-The questionnaire asked questions targeted around specific themes, including: - Gauging level of support for the Priority Network Plans (cycling and walking) - Whether the network and interventions proposed would encourage the respondent to use active modes more often; - Whether the respondent would support reduced space for cars to prioritise active modes; and - Inviting general comments on specific parts of the network. - 4.8.12.
-A total of 147 responses were received to the Kendal LCWIP Stage 2 consultation. - 4.8.13.
-The analysis of the consultation results found that: - 51% of respondents strongly agreed or agreed with the Priority Walking Map; - 44% of respondents felt that the Priority Walking Map would encourage them to walk more often; - 64% of respondents said that they would support walking and cycling improvements even when this could mean less space for other road traffic. - 4.8.14.
-A 'You Said, We Did' summary of the consultation results was also produced in regards to Stage 2. - 4.8.15.
-The Stage 2 consultation confirmed support for the networks presented and therefore no significant changes were made to the Priority Walking Map as a result of the Stage 2 consultation.
+The Stage 2 consultation was a follow up to the Stage 1 consultation and offered a final opportunity to feedback on the proposals prior to finalising the LCWIP. - 4.8.11.
+The questionnaire asked questions targeted around specific themes, including: - Gauging level of support for the Priority Network Plans (cycling and walking); - Whether the network and interventions proposed would encourage the respondent to use active modes more often; - Whether the respondent would support reduced space for cars to prioritise active modes; and - Inviting general comments on specific parts of the network. - 4.8.12.
+A total of 58 responses were received to the Penrith LCWIP Stage 2 consultation. - 4.8.13.
+The analysis of the consultation results found that: - 69% of respondents strongly agreed or agreed with the Priority Walking Map; - 62% of respondents felt that the Priority Walking Map would encourage them to cycle more often; - 81% of respondents said that they would support walking and cycling improvements even when this could mean less space for other road traffic. - 4.8.14.
+A 'You Said, We Did' summary of the consultation results was also produced in regards to Stage 2. - The Stage 2 consultation confirmed support for the networks presented and therefore, no significant changes were made to the Priority Walking Map as a result of the Stage 2 consultation.